When you think of ‘digital marketing,’ what comes to mind?

 Social media is another place where quality matters more than quantity.
 (Again, this tends to get reversed.)
 Whereas most brands try to do everything at once – launching profiles on Facebook, Twitter, Instagram, Snapchat, LinkedIn, TikTok, Pinterest, and every upstart platform in between – this is rarely the best approach.

-When you’re operating on a limited budget, you have to be mindful of your resources.
+When you’re operating on a limited digital marketing budget, you have to be mindful of your resources.
 So why stretch yourself thin by focusing on half a dozen platforms at once?
 If you want to know the truth, you’ll get much better results if you focus on growing your presence and engagement on a single platform.

 Spending five hours a week building up your brand’s Instagram account, for example, is going to do much more for you than spending one hour each on Facebook, Instagram, Twitter, Snapchat, and TikTok.

 The platform you choose will be highly dependent on your niche and brand.
 For most B2C brands, Facebook or Instagram are good choices.
 For bloggers and creatives, a dual-approach with Instagram and Pinterest is acceptable.
-For B2B businesses, or companies that sell services like tax preparation, financial planning, or insurance sales, LinkedIn is ripe for the picking.
+For B2B businesses or companies that sell services like tax preparation, financial planning, or insurance sales, LinkedIn is ripe for the picking.

 Once you’re confident that you have high-level engagement and a loyal following on one platform, then you can consider adding a second one to the mix.
 But at the end of the day, it should always come back to quality.
-If adding a second platform waters down your ability to engage with followers on the original platform, you’re better off not pursuing it.
+If adding second platform water down your ability to engage with followers on the original platform, you’re better off not pursuing it.

 Resourcefulness is a must.
 If you’re operating on a limited marketing budget, we’re also assuming that you’re operating with fairly limited time.
 And one of the best ways to enhance your marketing is to practice something known as content splintering.